Hyun1A/ToE_HistoREG/toe/readme.md

 ### Constructing for tree labels
 We already constructed the tree labels for training dataset saved in **data/tree_samples** from the root directory.
 If you want to regenerate them, please refer to **toe/construct_tree_labels**.
-For example, **toe/construct_tree_labelsconstruct_train_tree_dataset_lung.py** aims to construct the tree labels for training samples whose organ labels are "lung"
+For example, **toe/construct_tree_labelsconstruct_train_tree_dataset_lung.py** aims to construct the tree labels for training samples whose organ labels are "lung".

 ### Perparing slide encoder of Prism [1] (Perceiver) [2]